 Seasonal activities in Heron Lake State Park

 Boating is perhaps the most popular activity at Heron Lake, and it’s easy to see why.
 On watercraft, visitors can explore the far nooks and crannies of the lake, paddling or sailing along gently sloped, vegetated shorelines or sharp cliff lines.
 Anglers on the water have the chance to fish from a stock that has produced record-sized salmon and trout.
 Motorized boating is limited to no-wake activity, so conditions on the lake are almost always calm and quiet.
 Two conveniently placed boat launches provide easy access.
-Make sure you check up with the park’s specific boating regulations before heading out!
+If you're a frequent visitor to Heron Lake, boat storage is available.
+Make sure you check up with the park’s specific boating regulations before heading out.

-Just because the dog days of summer are over doesn’t mean you still can’t pull a keeper out of Heron Lake.
-At over a mile in elevation, the state park and the surrounding highlands experience cold, montane weather during the winter.
-Heron Lake often accumulates a healthy layer of ice on its surface; when this layer gets thick enough, intrepid fishermen can venture out onto the lake for some high-desert ice fishing.
+Just because the dog days of summer are over doesn’t mean you can’t still reel in a keeper out of Heron Lake.
+At over a mile in elevation, the state park and the surrounding highlands experience cold, mountain weather during the winter.
+Heron Lake often accumulates a healthy layer of ice on its surface; when this layer gets thick enough, intrepid anglers can venture out onto the lake for some high-desert ice fishing.
 Patient anglers can hook hefty trout and salmon as they look out over the glimmering, snow-glad Brazos Cliffs.